jax-ml/jax/docs/new_docs/101/transformations.md

 `jax.jit` is the extreme case: its tracers carry no values at all, only the JAX type, because its recorded program must serve *every* value of that type.
-The same constraint follows, for an even stronger reason — there are no values to consult in the first place.
+The same constraint follows, for an even stronger reason: there are no values to consult in the first place.

-On the other hand, anything that depends only on JAX types — shapes, dtypes — works freely during tracing, because those are ordinary Python values at trace time.
+On the other hand, anything that depends only on JAX types works freely during tracing, because those are ordinary Python values at trace time.
 Python `for` loops over a fixed range, `if` statements on shapes, shape arithmetic — all fine.
 Our `convolve` function above used a Python loop whose bounds came from `len(x)`: that loop simply unrolls during tracing, and the